 BiographyDr.
 Leigh earned her medical degree at the University of Chicago Pritzker School of Medicine, where she also completed training in General Pediatrics, followed by Adult and Child Neurology.
 Following completion of specialty training, she joined Duke University in the Departments of Pediatrics and Medicine.
 At Duke University Medical Center, she developed the Duke Neurofibromatosis Clinic and Biobank.
 She directed the Duke Neurofibromatosis Clinic until her recruitment to Massachusetts General Hospital.
-Her expertise in providing multidisciplinary care to pediatric, as well as, adult patients with Neurofibromatosis strengthens our family-centered treatment model to provide specialized and continued care for both children and adults.
+Dr. Leigh is also the Director of the Pediatric Neuromuscular Service, which provides mulitidisciplinary care for muscular dystrophies, congenital myopathies, juvenile myasthenia gravis and motor neuron disorder including spinal muscular atrophy and charcot marie tooth.
+Her expertise in providing multidisciplinary care to pediatric, as well as, adult patients strengthens our program?s family-centered treatment model to provide specialized and continued care for both children and adults